-The foundation of our measurement is our corporate Event Management Information System (EMIS), called iTrak, which collects information from each of our operations about potential hazards and the actions taken to resolve them.
-This includes all health, safety, environmental, regulatory and public complaint incidents, near misses, unsafe acts and conditions, their root causes, actions taken, and preventive measures to avoid such incidents in the future.403-2c
+The foundation of our event measurement is our corporate Event Management Information System (EMIS), a web-based system that is accessible to very staff member, which collects information from each of our operations about potential hazards, events and the actions taken to resolve them.
+This also includes all health, safety, environmental, regulatory and public complaint incidents, near misses, unsafe acts and conditions, their root causes, actions taken, and preventive measures to avoid such incidents in the future.403-2c

-Because of the potential risk to our people, the public and the environment, our President and CEO, COO, EVPs and other key senior leaders are immediately informed of all high potential near misses, recordable injury events and serious incidents entered into our EMIS.
+Because of the potential risk to our people, the public and the environment, our Executive Committee are immediately informed of all high potential near misses, recordable injury events and serious incidents entered into our EMIS.
 This reflects the critical importance of HSE at Vermilion.
 Lost time incidents and serious events are also reported to all staff throughout the company, with a focus on key learnings and prevention.

 Our data collection, methodologies and tracking have consistently improved since our first public reporting from the years 2012 and 2013.
 This baseline has progressed into trend analysis and beyond.
 It now allows us to assess a detailed set of analysis associated with identified hazard exposure and root cause, with particular consideration given to our top fatal risks, allowing us to identify additional areas for improvement.

-Our HSE KPIs are included in the calculation of our Corporate Performance Scorecards for both 1-year and 3-year performance.
-As such, they directly impact employee and senior management team compensation.
+Our HSE KPIs are included in the calculation of our Corporate Performance Scorecards for 1-year performance (25% weighting) and 3-year performance (via the significant HSE contributions to CDP, SAM and Sustainalytics rankings, which carry a 10% weighting).
+As such, they directly impact all employee and senior management team compensation.
 (For more information, see our Leadership section.)

 We also use the analysis of results from our staff HSE Perception Surveys, and audit and compliance reviews, to understand areas for further development.
 This feeds reviews and improvements to our HSE MS and our sustainability work.